 To understand the experience we asked some OpenMoney employees to try them out to identify any pitfalls to keep an eye out for.

 The first service we looked into gave us immediate access to their marketplace as they do all account holders.
-From the Marketplace we were able to select an investment provider, from a choice of 3, and set up a payment into a ‘conservative’ portfolio despite us stating that we had £5,000 in debt and that we couldn’t really afford to lose money.
+From the Marketplace we were able to select an investment provider, from a choice of three, and set up a payment into a ‘conservative’ portfolio despite us stating that we had £5,000 in debt and that we couldn’t really afford to lose money.

 Similarly, we tried a new online money management app, which allowed us immediate access to their marketplace.
 Their hook was highlighting investment providers’ past performance, meaning customers are only looking at the success rate of providers, rather than having any insight into the best fit for them personally.
 From this provider we were able to choose the first option available to us which asked no questions that would determine our suitability, but focused on the low cost of starting to invest whilst simultaneously mentioning in the small print all the fees that could be applied.